outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

       - start with these info object transforms: opposite, invalidating, symmetric, core, aligning, boundary-breaking, phase shift activating, structure stabilizing, constant changing, converging
       - add core info objects (core strategies, core assumptions) so you can make a network of graphs for a system

+    - add object metadata:

+      - spaces:
+        - attribute spaces:
+          - default space (probable default position in a system, etc)
+          - potential/probable space
+          - adjacent space (accessible positions using minimal work)

+        - object spaces:
+          - interaction space (what it can interact with)
+          - efficiency space (set of efficient positions)
+          - perception space (what it can seem like)

     - mapping function, to map problems to structures & other problem types

       - problem types